 6 Pros of Credit Cards (Credit Cards PROS and Cons)

 - Easy to Track.
 It is really easy to track your spending.
-Tt’s all there on your account so you can see easily where and when money was spent.
+It’s all there on your account so you can clearly see where and when you spent money.
 This is great for knowing how you spend your money but also in a large household it is great for knowing WHO spent the money.

 - Automation.
-You can set your bills to auto-pay so that you are never late on your bills and don’t have your services switched off.
+You can set your bills to auto-pay to never be late on your bills and don’t have your services switched off.
 Most of us don’t have time to be busy with bills and our busy lives mean we can sometimes forget to pay bills on time.
 Having all these things automated means you don’t forget and you don’t pay late.

 - Returns.
 It is really easy to make returns with a credit card.
 Often you don’t even need a receipt because you can just look up the item on the card.
 This is great if you are like me and often lose small pieces of paper or have a purse that is well, slightly, cluttered.

 - Safety.
 If you lose a wad of cash, then you lost it.
 It can never be replaced.
 If you lose a credit card, you can just cancel it and get another one.

 - Fraud Protection.
 If you do have fraudulent activity on your card, then you can easily dispute it and get the money back.
 If you are scammed with cash, then you probably won’t be getting that money back.
 Even debit cards offer much less protection than credit cards.

 - PERKS!!!
 Many credit cards offer either cashback or airline points or other perks that can make life really nice.
 DansDeals and many other websites make a whole living from credit card hacking and maximizing cashback.
 Here are some of the best cashback credit cards you can apply for!

 Finally, and one of the main reasons I recently switched to credit cards: hygiene.
 Cash is passed from hand to hand and hard to clean.
 A credit card is usually not handed to anyone else and is relatively easy to clean and sanitize.